easy-apps-xyz/docs/resources/termsofservice.md

 - **Illegal Activity**: Any activity that violates applicable laws, regulations, or Discord's Terms of Service
 - **Malicious Bots**: Self-bots, raiding tools, harassment bots, spam bots, token loggers, or any bot designed to harm, harass, or deceive others
 - **Adult Content**: NSFW, pornographic, sexually explicit, or adult content of any kind
-- **Harmful Activity**: Disrupting EasyApps systems, attempting unauthorized access, or engaging in activity that exposes EasyApps to legal or reputational risk
+- **Harmful Activity**: Disrupting EasyApps systems, attempting unauthorised access, or engaging in activity that exposes EasyApps to legal or reputational risk
-- **Abuse**: Harassment, hate speech, discrimination, threats, or any form of abusive behavior
+- **Abuse**: Harassment, hate speech, discrimination, threats, or any form of abusive behaviour
 - **Fraud**: Impersonation, phishing, scamming, or deceptive practices

 ### 4.3 Enforcement